johnpiapian/johnpiapian/README.md

 <br/>

-- 🌱 I’m currently learning more about SDLC and the art of programming (not the book lol)
+- 🌱 I’m currently learning more about SDLC and the art of programming (not the book 🙃)
 - 👨‍💻 Learn more about me and my projects at [https://suttuang.com/](https://suttuang.com/)
 - 📫 How to reach me **johnpiapian@gmail.com**